EKIVANC/ClosestPairProblem/README.md

  <b>javac -version</b>

  You should see your installed version of Java on the terminal.

-2-  <b>Compiling the Java files: </b> Download the source code, open terminal and navigate to "ClosestPairProblem/src" in the project directory, Type the following command to compile Java
+2-  <b>Compiling the Java files: </b> Download the source code, open terminal and navigate to "ClosestPairProblem/src" in the project directory, Type the following command to compile Java class.

+Command:

+<b>javac assignment/KdTree.java </b>
-Command:  <b>javac assignment/Runner.java </b>
+<b>javac assignment/Runner.java </b>

 3-  <b>Runing the application: </b> To run this application, open terminal and navigate to "ClosestPairProblem/src" in the project directory, then type the following command:
 Command: <b> java assignment.Runner </b>